shahirulprojects/Wedding-Card/README.md

 **Set Up Environment Variables**

-Create two new file named `.env.local` and `.env` in the root of your project and add the following content:
+Create two new file named `.env.local` and `.env` in the root of your project and add the following content to each file:

 ```env.local